OCULAR IRRITATION ASSAYS |

 - Unique properties of 3D models allow test articles to be applied topically, allowing testing of solids, organics, and insoluble materials

-3) Bovine Corneal Opacity and Permeability Assay (BCOP)
+Bovine Corneal Opacity and Permeability Assay (BCOP)

-- Uses excised bovine corneas normally discarded
+- Uses excised bovine corneas that are normally discarded as waste in food production

-- Measures two endpoints; 1) changes in opacity, reflecting protein
+- Measures two endpoints; 1) changes in opacity, reflecting protein denaturation and corneal injury, and 2) fluorescent dye permeability

 reflecting damage to corneal epithelium